-If you are conducting a clinical trial that does not involve a drug or device and is not conducted within the ACT Health system, please submit your application direct to the ANU HREC.
+If you are conducting a clinical trial that does not involve a drug or device and is not conducted within the ACT Health system, please submit your application directly to the ANU HREC.

 Researchers Seeking to Conduct Human Research in High-Risk Destinations